Determinant method and the pseudo-effective threshold: Introduction

 In the above argument, we have

-However, up to the author's knowledge, we cannot obtain an effective estimate above.
-Thus we are only able to make sure that the maximal degree of auxiliary hypersurfaces can depend only on $n$, $\delta$ and $\epsilon$, but we cannot get an explicit bound up to the author's ability until now.
+However, up to the author's knowledge, we are not able to obtain an effective version in the above estimate.
+Thus we are only able to make sure that the maximal degree of auxiliary hypersurfaces can depend only on $n$, $\delta$ and $\epsilon$, but we cannot get an explicit bound until now.